Recycling at UofL is comprehensive and easy...but it depends on your cooperation!

 Electronic Waste Recycling

-- Surplus also accepts CDs, VHS tapes, audio cassettes, floppy disks and DVDs for recycling.
+- Surplus also accepts from UofL departments only CDs, VHS tapes, audio cassettes, floppy disks and DVDs for recycling.
 These items must be sent to the warehouse without cases or sleeves.
 Do not send electronic media that contains sensitive or University proprietary information.
 Refer to Information Security Office policy IS PS016 for the proper disposal method of electronic media containing sensitive information.

 - All these items contain toxins and reusable components which should be kept out of the normal waste stream.